MJMcP/best-compressed/README.md

 In the building of the site, the major issues I had to deal with involved the following :

 - Weak Design Elements
   - When I first designed the layout, I wanted to keep it clean and simplistic so that it didn't overwhelm the sensibilities of any of the users.
 However, the combination of 'Dela Gothic One' and 'Lora' proved to be less impactful that I thought.
-At the beginning of the testing phase, I was advised to rethink this approach and so the fonts "" and "" were chosen to replace the original choices.
+At the beginning of the testing phase, I was advised to rethink this approach and so the fonts "Kavoon" and "ABeeZee" were chosen to replace the original choices.

 - Column layout and image sizing to format